EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 ## eosio.cdt

 eosio.cdt is a toolchain for WebAssembly (WASM) and set of tools to facilitate contract writing and compilation for the EOSIO platform.
-We installed `eosio.cdt` for you when you ran the `first_time_setup.sh`, you can
+We installed `eosio.cdt` for you when you ran the `first_time_setup.sh` script.

 ## Compile the smart contract